KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ApothekenNotdienst by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst)

-1. Information: There are updates for 2 dependencie(s):
+1. Information: There are updates for 3 dependencie(s):
    - @stylistic/eslint-plugin    ^4.0.1  →    ^4.1.0
+   - prettier                    ^3.5.2  →    ^3.5.3
    - stylelint                 ^16.14.1  →  ^16.15.0